How the explorer works

 Does the explorer see or store my access key?

-No. Your browser holds the key, signs each S3 request itself, and talks straight to the bucket.
-Storm's servers never receive the secret and are never in the path of a single read or write.
+No. Your browser holds the key, signs each S3 request itself, and talks straight to the bucket endpoint.
+The secret you enter here is never sent to Storm, and Storm is never in the path of a read or write.

 Can Storm read my files?